stefanspringer1/SwiftXML/README.md

 This import statement will be dropped in further examples.

-The example in this section does not use XML namespaces, for the use XML namespaces see the according section below.
+The example in this section does not use XML namespaces.
+For information on using XML namespaces, see the according section below.

 Suppose you have an XML file `my.xml` with the following content: